CommE2E/comm/docs/dev_environment.md

 git clone git@github.com:CommE2E/comm.git
 ```

-Once you have the repo cloned, you can run this command to pull in dependencies.
+Once you have the repo cloned, run this command to pull in dependencies.

 ```
 cd comm